-- 2.87 Resits can take two forms: 'standard' or 'synoptic'.
-The module specification will state which form applies.
-Where standard reassessment is used, the marks for assessments passed at the first attempt stand; a student resits only the failed elements, the results of which are combined with those from the elements passed previously.
-Where synoptic reassessment is used, the results from the first attempt are set aside and the student will resit one or more new elements of assessment that, together, will count for 100 per cent of the module mark (normally, but not always, a single assessment). - 2.88 A student due to resit (or first sit) must do so at the next available opportunity; deferral is not permitted.
-However, if a student is abroad as part of their programme of study at the next available opportunity they will be permitted to resit at the next opportunity after their return, without penalty. - 2.89 There are normally two assessment opportunities for each module each year.
+- 2.92 There are normally two assessment opportunities for each module each year.
 The appropriate Subject Examination Board must agree failure in the module (not just the assessment) before any resit can take place.
-Queen Mary has a system of semester-based examinations for most modules; the first attempt will occur at the end of the semester in which teaching ended, and the resit opportunity in the late summer examination period (ie a student who fails an examination at the end of semester one will not resit it at the end of semester two, but will resit in the standard late summer resit period). - 2.90 A student will be automatically registered to take any available resits (or first sits) at the next normally available assessment opportunity.
+Queen Mary has a system of semester-based examinations for most modules; the first attempt will occur at the end of the semester in which teaching ended, and the resit opportunity in the late summer examination period (ie a student who fails an examination at the end of semester one will not resit it at the end of semester two, but will resit in the standard late summer resit period). - 2.93 A student will be automatically registered to take any available resits (or first sits) at the next normally available assessment opportunity.
 The student may opt out of an assessment opportunity by following the published procedure, but in doing so will forfeit any remaining attempts to pass the module.
-In circumstances where this would leave the student unable to achieve the intended award outcome this may result in their deregistration. - 2.91 If a student does not attempt a resit (or first sit) assessment for which they are registered, it will count as one of their permitted attempts at the module and the student will receive a mark of zero for the assessment (recorded as 0NS, to indicate non-submission).
+In circumstances where this would leave the student unable to achieve the intended award outcome this may result in their deregistration. - 2.94 If a student does not attempt a resit (or first sit) assessment for which they are registered, it will count as one of their permitted attempts at the module and the student will receive a mark of zero for the assessment (recorded as 0NS, to indicate non-submission).
 This mark will be used in the calculation of the module mark.
-In circumstances where this would leave the student unable to achieve the intended award outcome this may result in their deregistration. - 2.92 Visiting associate students are subject to the same provisions as Queen Mary students, except for the timing of the next available assessment opportunity after the first attempt. - i for semester one-only associate students this will occur by the end of the main examination period, with the results approved at the June meeting of the Subject Examination Board. - ii for full-year and semester two-only associate students this will occur by the end of the latesummer examination period, with the results approved at the August Subject Examination Board.
+In circumstances where this would leave the student unable to achieve the intended award outcome this may result in their deregistration. - 2.95 Visiting associate students are subject to the same provisions as Queen Mary students, except for the timing of the next available assessment opportunity after the first attempt: - i for semester one-only associate students this will occur by the end of the main examination period, with the results approved at the June meeting of the Subject Examination Board. - ii for full-year and semester two-only associate students this will occur by the end of the latesummer examination period, with the results approved at the August Subject Examination Board.